onnimonni/nginx-lua-redis-demo/readme.md

 * nginx+php in port 8080
 * nginx+lua (openresty) in port 8081

-This demo was created for presentation in [Web Dev & Sausages event 11.5.2017](http://www.webdevandsausages.org/).
+This demo was created for a presentation in [Web Dev & Sausages @ Tampere Vincit - 11.5.2017](http://www.webdevandsausages.org/).

 ## License
 MIT